 The company has announced in its FAQ page that WhatsApp users “probably” will not be able to download from July 1 on Microsoft phones that have Windows operating system, while the service will stop working on these phones next December 31.

 But it will not be the only one since the iOS and Android mobiles will also be affected.
-Thus, users who use OS versions prior to iOS 7 and Android Gingerbread 2.3.7 will not be able to create new accounts or verify existing ones, although they will be able to use the application until February 1, 2020.
+Thus, users who use OS versions prior to iOS 7 and Android Gingerbread 2.3.7 will not be able to create new accounts or verify existing ones.
+However, they will be able to use the application until February 1, 2020.

 Android Ice Cream Sandwich 4.0 was introduced in 2011.
 Google itself abandoned the support for Ice Cream Sandwich at the beginning of this year, so it is more than likely that if your device is less than six years old.

-To check the operating system version that your mobile account has, you can go to the Settings of your phone.
+To check the operating system version of your mobile account, you can go to your phone’s Settings.
 Depending on what you use, the route will vary slightly, so you can enter the word “Android” in the Settings browser and click on the About Phone section to know more about your smartphone.